Allocation of Parenting Time

 In short, mediation can be incredibly useful as a way for parents to avoid protracted “custody” litigation.
 Even in circumstances where all of the parenting time issues cannot be completely resolved after mediation, it is often the case that mediation results in partial agreements on certain topics regarding the children, such as a time schedule for who has the children on holidays or during breaks from school.
 At Kollias & Giese, P.C., we believe that it is important for our clients to be informed as to how the mediation process works so that they can get the most out of the session.

-If mediation does not result in a full agreement on one or more of the disputed parenting issues, the judge may determine that he or she needs more information regarding the best interests of the child before setting the case for trial.
+If mediation does not result in a full agreement on one or more of the disputed parenting issues (the allocation of parental responsibilities and parenting time), the judge may determine that he or she needs more information regarding the best interests of the child before setting the case for trial.
 In order to bring that information to light, the court may appoint a third lawyer to the case.
 The court can designate that the lawyer serve as attorney for the child, a guardian ad litem for the child, or as the child’s representative.
 While each of these roles is different, all of them can have a significant impact on your case.
 At Kollias & Giese, P.C., we believe it is essential that we discuss their role with our clients and advise them so that they are fully prepared for the process that lies ahead.

 In addition or in lieu of appointing a third lawyer to the case, the court may appoint an evaluator.
 An evaluator is typically a psychologist who conducts psychological testing, interviews the parents, children, and witnesses, and considers collateral sources of information.
 The evaluator then submits a written report to the court stating his or her opinion as to which “custodial” / parental allocation arrangement would be in the best interests of the children.
 The importance of being well-prepared for the evaluation process cannot be overstated.